Agrarsense

 IceLensEffectAngle float 1.0 Camera ice lens effect angle

-Note.
+Note 2.
 Camera sensors should not see Lidar sensor particles even if Lidar sensor VisualizePointcloud is set to true.
+This is intended behaviour.

 RGB camera